Last modified: April 17, 2025

 - The

-in the Books table.
+isbn in the Sales table refers to the isbn in the Books table.
 This tells us which book was sold.

 - The

-in the Customers table.
+customer in the Sales table refers to the customer in the Customers table.
 This tells us who bought the book.

 A foreign key is a field (or group of fields) in one table that refers to the primary key in another table.